 Password generator

-Zoho Vault lets you customize the password length, whether you want mixed upper and lower cases, numbers, or special characters.
+After that, you can customize the password length, whether you want mixed upper and lower cases, numbers, or one special characters.
+We've tested other password that allow for more customization like longer passwords or several special characters, so we found Zoho Vault's to be just okay.

 Password strength report

-Zoho Vault has a password strength report, which shows you how many passwords you’ve entered, which ones are weak, and reused logins.
-It drills down further to let you know the passwords you’ve accessed during the last 30 days.
+On your main dashboard, Zoho will calculate which passwords you’ve entered are weak, reused, oold and more.
+It even drills down to let you know the passwords you’ve accessed during the last 30 days.

 Digital legacy